-In 2004, while at his final year at Beckmans College of Design in Stockholm, Swedish designer Erik Schedin designed what is considered to be the first of their kind – a minimal leather sneaker, no logos or labels, and perforated lining, available in white and black colorways.The iconic sneakers came to life in 2008 when he launched it on his website, erikschedin.com.
+In 2004 during his final year at Beckmans College of Design in Stockholm, Swedish designer Erik Schedin created what is considered to be the first of their kind – a minimal leather sneaker, no logos or labels, and perforated lining, available in white and black colorways.The iconic sneakers came to life in 2008 when he launched it on his website, erikschedin.com.
 The sneakers quickly caught the attention from the likes of Michael Williams of A Continuous Lean as well as the buyers of Dover Street Market London, Dover Street Market Ginza and Andreas Murkudis Berlin.

 To celebrate the original model’s 10th anniversary, Erik teamed up with Comme des Garçons Shirt in January 2014 to re-release the white leather model with unique added graphics.
 An inverted colorway option was released for Autumn/ Winter 2014, using black as the primary color of choice for the low-rise model with white graphics.
 Following the success of the monochrome colorways the sneakers were released in blue and green leather for Autumn/ Winter 2015 with the identical black graphics as its predecessors.
 After the successful collaboration with Comme des Garçons Shirt, Erik Schedin teamed up with Facetasm, yet another Japanese high end brand in the Spring/ Summer 2017.